Pipeline Rule Logic

-The real work of rules is done in functions, which are completely pluggable.
-Graylog already ships with a great number of built-in functions, providing data conversion, string manipulation, data retrieval using lookup tables, JSON parsing, and much more.
+The building blocks of pipeline rules are functions, which are methods to perform actions or transformations on log messages, allowing you to customize pipeline rules.
+Graylog supports many built-in functions, providing data conversion, string manipulation, data retrieval using lookup tables, JSON parsing, and much more.

 Rule Structure